DanielWsk/combinatorics-blackjack/README.md

-# combinatorics-blackjack
+# Counting Cards
+## Using Discrete Math to Beat the House

-A game of blackjack that uses combinatorics to predict your odds
+A game of blackjack that uses combinatorics and probability to create strategies to beat the house.

 This repo contains three files.